 Instructions

-In a bowl beat the cream cheese.
+- Make the Enchilada Sauce Mix: In a bowl, beat the cream cheese.
 Add the sour cream, green chilis, enchiladas sauce, 1/4 tsp salt, pepper, garlic powder and paprika; beat until combined.

-Divide the mixture into two bowls, add 2/3 of the sauce into a large bowl.
-Set aside remaining 1/3 of the sauce for the top.
+- Divide the enchilada sauce mixture into two bowls, add 2/3 of the sauce into a large bowl.
+Set aside the remaining 1/3 of the sauce for the top.

 If you make this recipe, I’d love to see pics of your creations on Instagram, Facebook and Twitter!
 Hashtag them #natashaskitchen